GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 #### Configure variables

-Then make sure you have configured the correct values for the following variables by editing  providing a `terraform.tfvars` file:
+Then make sure you have configured the correct values for the following variables by providing a `terraform.tfvars` file:

 - `billing_account`
   an object containing `id` as the id of your billing account, derived from the Cloud Console UI or by running `gcloud beta billing accounts list`, and `organization_id` as the id of the organization owning it, or `null` to use the billing account in isolation